Part 15 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 This is one of the main issues to consider when you’re planning on starting your own business.
 Then, after you acquire your customer base, you have to keep thinking of ways to keep them happy.

-To be able to attract customers, first, you have to know who your customers are and what they’re like.
-If you don’t know anything about your customers, you won’t be able to attract them.
+To be able to attract customers, first, you have to know who your customers are and what they are like.
+If you don’t know anything about your customers, you won’t be able to effectively market your products and services to them.

 You’ll want to answer these with regard to your business.